 Money and finance are tightly interwoven with our careers, success and life in general, whether we choose to admit it or not.
 It is our responsibility to teach children to be financially literate.

 Money can be a difficult topic to speak about depending on our own cultural beliefs and upbringing.
 It might be especially challenging to be open with our own financial setbacks and their consequences.
 We might also not consider ourselves as ‘experts’ when it comes to matters of finance.
-As with all other behaviours, children model their money habits around those of their parents, guardians, close family and peers.
+As with all other behaviors, children model their money habits around those of their parents, guardians, close family and peers.

 Steps to financial literacy